 In 2004, Huddle had one of the most prolific seasons in Irish track and field history.
 She was an All-American in the indoor 3,000- and 5,000-meter runs as well as the outdoor 5,000 meters.
 Connelly accompanied Huddle as she competed in the United States Olympic Trials, eventually finishing seventh in the 5,000 meters as the top non-professional/ collegian in the race.
 A year earlier, Connelly guided Huddle to All- America honors in the indoor 3,000 meters and outdoor 5,000 meters.
 Huddle capped that season by running away with the U.S. Junior 3,000-meter title at the national meet in Palo Alto, Calif.

 Huddle qualified for the 2012 London Olympics in the 5,000m after finishing second at the U.S. Olympic Trials.
+She is the current American record holder at 5,000 meters, and competed at both the 2011 and 2013 IAAF World Championships at 5,000 meters for the United States.

 A 1983 Notre Dame graduate, Connelly ran both cross country and track for the Irish.
 Following his graduation, Connelly served as a graduate assistant coach under Joe Piane while working toward his master's degree in business.